little-yellow-bean/vue-bs-modal/README.md

             username: "yellowbean"
           },
           center: true,
+          displayHeader: true, // default is true
+          displayFooter: true, // default is true
+          displayCloseBtn: true, // default is true
+          displayLeftBtn: true, // default is true
+          displayRightBtn: true, // default is true
+          autoCloseOnRightBtnClick: true, // default is false
+          autoCloseOnLeftBtnClick: true, // default is false
+          backgroundScrolling: true, // default is false
         })
         .then(({ confirmed, modalRef, data }) => {
           // confirmed will be true for right button click, false for left button or close button or backdrop click.